AndyShiue/Ende-readme/README.md

 As you can see, it's simply the instance mode after the constructor.

-Searching of instance arguments isn't guaranteed to terminate because one could recurse on them, though.
+Searching of supertrait arguments isn't guaranteed to terminate because one could recurse on them, though.

 ## Associated Values